 Zendesk has a number of competitors in this space, from public companies like Hubspot (NYSE:HUBS) and Salesforce (NYSE:CRM) to private companies like Intercom.

-As you can see below, Zendesk's revenue growth has been strong over the last year, growing from quarterly revenue of $261.9 million, to $346.9 million.
+As you can see below, Zendesk's revenue growth has been very strong over the last year, growing from quarterly revenue of $298 million, to $388.3 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zendesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 79.7% in Q3.
+Zendesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 80.5% in Q1.

-That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Trending up over the last year, this is a good gross margin that allows companies like Zendesk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.80 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a great gross margin, that allows companies like Zendesk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

-Sporting a market capitalization of $14.7 billion, more than $953.8 million in cash and with positive free cash flow over the last twelve months, we're confident that Zendesk has the resources it needs to pursue a high growth business strategy.
+Sporting a market capitalization of $15 billion, more than $1.09 billion in cash and with positive free cash flow over the last twelve months, we're confident that Zendesk has the resources it needs to pursue a high growth business strategy.

 It was good to see Zendesk deliver strong revenue growth this quarter.
-And we were also excited to see that it outperformed analysts' revenue expectations.
-Overall, this quarter's results seemed pretty positive and shareholders can feel optimistic.
-But the market didn't respond to the acquisition news positively and the company is down 15.1% on the results and currently trades at $101 per share.
+And we were also glad to see the improvement in gross margin.
+Zooming out, we think this was a decent quarter, showing the company is staying on target.
+The company currently trades at $74 per share.

 Is Now The Time?